Taste your way through Hong Kong and Taiwan – two incredible culinary destinations in Asia that are sure to whet the appetite of any foodie.

 The magic of Hong Kong is in its fusion of east-meets-west and modern meets ancient.
 Traditional dishes and international cuisine are found in the most luxurious hotels with roof-top bars, and noodle shops tucked between modern skyscrapers.
 Cha chang teng, or Hong Kong style teahouses, attract a diverse crowd, and it’s not unusual to see bankers sitting across from blue collar workers, and school kids alongside senior citizens.
 Also, among the 87 Michelin-starred restaurants, there are dim sum delights.

-It’s hard to go wrong following your nose into any establishment packed with locals, but if you’d like some help navigating the menu, an on-foot tasting tour gives you a three hour crash course in Hong Kong’s signature dishes.
-This can also be a great way to explore Central and Sheung Wan, including historic spots such as Cat Street, rapidly vanishing traditional barber shops and wet markets, and the famous Mid-levels Escalator, which carries thousands of workers from the residential district into the commercial area each morning.
+It’s hard to go wrong following your nose into any establishment packed with locals, but if you’d like some help navigating the menu, an on-foot tasting tour gives you a three-hour crash course in Hong Kong’s signature dishes.
+This can also be a great way to explore Central and Sheung Wan, including historic spots such as Cat Street, rapidly vanishing traditional barber shops and wet markets, and the famous Mid-level Escalator, which carries thousands of workers from the residential district into the commercial area each morning.
 (Local Tip: Don’t forget anything.
 The escalator only goes one way at a time, and it’s a long hike back up!)

 The all-important eating portion of this tour is broken into two main sections with some snacking in between.
-Chow down on wonton noodle soup at a third generation family restaurant, succulent roast pork or duck – or pigeon, if you’re feeling adventurous – at a local barbecue house.
+Chow down on wonton noodle soup at a third-generation family restaurant, succulent roast pork or duck – or pigeon, if you’re feeling adventurous – at a local barbecue house.
 Take a peek inside the kitchens, and visit local juice, sweet, and tea shops before capping off the day with mouth-watering dim sum.
 Our advice?
 Take the guided tour early in your Hong Kong stay, so you can dive into the local menus with confidence.

 Suggested Half Day Tour: